 Are you using the individual talents of diverse and potential leaders to strengthen the team and allow it to fly further?

 A report published by Sweden’s Linnaeus University in 2010 found that hiring talented people alone was not enough to create a sustainable competitive advantage for an organization.
 Rather, an organization needs enough of a “flat and flexible structure to allow a high level of traffic of ideas.”
 Every member of your team has the potential to contribute to the success of the whole.
-A high level of appreciation and respect for the unique talents of each individual – allowing your people to lead the “V” of specific and personal assignments — will foster greater commitment to overriding goals.
+A high level of appreciation and respect for the unique talents of each individual – allowing your people to lead the “V” of specific and personal assignments — fosters greater commitment to overriding goals.